Pacaya Samiria Camping

 Night exploration to look for alligators and other species.

-Activities of the first day end at 9.30 pm.
+Activities of the second day end at 9.30 pm.

 Morning activity at 6.00 am.
 Hiking through primary jungle looking for primates and wildlife.